 Kit joined BasicNeeds in 2013, initially to work as a Development Officer for Trusts and Foundations, and now as Programmes Manager for BasicNeeds' overseas programmes and partners in Asia.
 With extensive international experience (born in Kenya, lived and worked in Tanzania, Malawi and Swaziland, in South-east Asia and in Kazakhstan and Russia), Kit brings particular strengths in cross-cultural awareness and working in international teams to her fundraising and organisational skills.
 Originally trained to teach English as a foreign language, Kit diversified into lecturing, broadcasting, research and organisational development in different countries as differing opportunities arose and then settled for fundraising in international charities.

-Martyn joined BasicNeeds in 2016, with a background in finance and mental health.
-He previously worked for the Institute of Mental Health and within the NHS before a spell in the private sector.
-He is very interested in supporting new ways of delivering services to people in need.
+Martyn joined BasicNeeds in 2016, with a background in managing mental health services.
+He previously worked for the Institute of Mental Health, and within the NHS before a spell in the private sector.
+He is very interested in supporting new ways of delivering services to people in need, and has a particular interest in peer-support and self-help.
+Martyn joined initially as Projects Finance Officer, before being made the Programmes Manager with responsibility for overseas programmes and partners in Africa.
+In addition to his geographic focus, he also takes the lead on project finances globally, as well as relationships with our institutional donors.

 International IT Manager